 For these entrepreneurs, we started to create educational content.
 We write inspirational stories which are semi-fictional but have their root in real web platforms and web projects that change people’s lives.

 We create business content about how to start, run and manage your business.
 We have even created a 72-page comprehensive PDF guide with best practices for launching new online products and services.
-And we’ve structured our case studies by verticals, technology, and project type so that they can serve as inspiration for those in need of new business ideas.
+And we’ve structured our case studies by verticals, technology, and project type so that they can inspire those needing new business ideas.

 Do you want to check some educational projects?
 Now it’s easy.
 Or maybe you want to see marketplaces, i.e., clones of Airbnb and Uber?
 Easy again.
 Or maybe you want to check some Gravity Forms-related projects.
 Here they are.